Composer: A Search Framework for Hybrid Neural Architecture Design: Design Exploration of Composer's Core Components

 We study the efficacy of stacking versus stretching to extrapolate small hybrid LLMs to larger sizes.
 We perform search with varying the number of layers $n$ Composer searches over from 4 to 32.
 We then stretch and stack the discovered hybrid LLMs to 1B scale, and pre-train them with DCLM for 4e20 FLOPs.
 Figure~\ref{fig:extrapolation}-top reports DCLM validation loss for each model variant.

 Generally, stacking as a mechanism for extrapolation works well regardless of the number of layers searched.
 Stretching does not work well when conducting search over a small number of layers (e.g., 2A + 4M), as it creates hybrid LLMs where Attention dominates beginning layers and MLP dominates end layers without any good interleaving pattern in the middle (e.g., 10A + 20M at scale).
 However, an inflection point occurs where stretching consistently outperforms stacking beyond 16-layer searches.
 Expanding the search space with 16-layers allows Composer to creatively find new interleaving patterns that it cannot explore with the small, restricted search space from 6-layer search.
-Moreover, stretching preserves information by maintaining transitions from one computational primitive to another, enabling the hybrid architecture to better capture global information.
+Moreover, stretching preserves information by maintaining transitions from one computational primitive to another, enabling the hybrid architecture to better capture global information (i.e., propagate signals and gradients across transition points to capture more complex dependencies).
 However, conducting search beyond 16 layers produces lower quality hybrid LLMs; we hypothesize this is due to larger number of layers exponentially increasing the search space, making it challenging for Composer to discover higher quality models within the fixed trial budget used for search.
 Per Figure~\ref{fig:extrapolation}, we choose two different depths to perform search with: stack 6-layer searches and stretch 16-layer searches.

 Figure~\ref{fig:extrapolation}-top shows the importance of scaling down depth from the target model size to reduce the design space and discover quality hybrid LLMs (e.g., 32 versus 16 layers stretching).
 We also study the importance of scaling down width.
 Figure~\ref{fig:extrapolation}-bottom compares the model quality and search cost of 6-layer search with width scaling (128x258, 16 heads) and without width scaling (Llama 3.2 1B width).